mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations

 \section{Related Work}

-The study of universality has its roots in several works.
-Representation alignment is well-studied in the supervised setup.~\citet{lenc2014stitching} and \citet{bansal2021revisiting} demonstrated that linear transformations are often sufficient for aligning neural network representations through their \textit{stitching} approach. \cite{colah2015visualizing} studied the equivalence of neural networks in relative terms. \cite{moschella2022relative} have used these insights to encode a universal space where data points are represented relative to anchor points, utilizing it for zero-shot stitching.
-Similarly, \cite{dar2023analyzing} have demonstrated zero-shot stitching using a method equivalent to relative representations with token embeddings as anchors. \cite{huh2024platonic} have aggregated and unified previous work, under the name \textit{Platonic Representation Hypothesis}.
+\paragraph{Universality} The study of universality has its roots in several works.
+Representation alignment is well-studied in the supervised setup.~\citet{lenc2015stitching} and \citet{bansal2021revisiting} have demonstrated that linear transformations are often sufficient for aligning neural network representations in a procedure they called \textit{stitching}. \cite{mikolov2013exploiting} have identified that word embeddings from different languages converge to similar geometries and used it to align them with a learned linear transformation from a seed dictionary. \cite{colah2015visualizing} visualized representations from different convolutional neural networks using relative representations. \cite{moschella2022relative} have used these insights to transition between representation spaces through a universal space, utilizing it for zero-shot stitching.
+Concurrently, \cite{dar2023analyzing} have demonstrated zero-shot stitching using (a method equivalent to) relative representations with token embedding anchors. \cite{huh2024platonic} have aggregated and unified previous work under the name \textit{Platonic Representation Hypothesis}.

-The task of unsupervised alignment of embeddings has a long history in word embeddings \citep{conneau2017word, chen-cardie-2018-unsupervised, grave2018unsupervisedalignmentembeddingswasserstein} and machine translation \citep{lample2018unsupervisedmachinetranslationusing, artetxe2018unsupervisedneuralmachinetranslation}.
-Most of the works rely on training a GAN.
-They often require a small seed of matched pairs in order to work. \cite{hoshen-wolf-2018-non} avoid the adversarial setup and use a three-step algorithm similar to ours.
-Their approach, specifically their approximate matching process, which relied on PCA, was insufficient for our purposes.
+\paragraph{Unsupervised Alignment} The task of unsupervised alignment of embeddings, too, has a long history in word embeddings \citep{conneau2017word, chen-cardie-2018-unsupervised, zhang-etal-2017-adversarial} and machine translation \citep{lample2017unsupervised}.
+These early methods relied on adversarial training.
+Artetxe et al. have started a line of supervised and semi-supervised alignment methods relying on an iterative refinement process \citep{artetxe2016learning, artetxe2017learning}, which culminated in VecMap \citep{artetxe2018vecmap}, an unsupervised method that relied on the distributional features of words.
+Another unsupervised work \citep{hoshen-wolf-2018-non} used a three-step algorithm not unlike our own, but it required hundreds of re-initializations and used word frequencies.
+The works of \cite{alvarez2018gromov} and \cite{grave2019unsupervised} have utilized variants of optimal transport to align word embeddings.
+They require the existence of a match between points, at least approximately, in order to work.
+Works on unsupervised alignment in other domains, for example, image or cross-modal image-text alignment, have mostly focused on semi-supervised setups and overlapping datasets \citep{schnaus2025,maniparambil2024}, which inspired our initial attempts.